LITHISHWRAN/Ecommerce-Follow-Along/README.md

 6. Replace the sandbox client-id with a live Client ID for real transactions.

 This integration allows users to make secure payments via PayPal, credit, and debit cards.

+**Milestone 31* - Redux Global State Management**

+Overview
+In this milestone, we implement Redux for global state management, allowing seamless access to the user's email across components.
+We configure a Redux store, define actions, and provide the store to the app.

+Tech Stack
+- Frontend: React
+- State Management: Redux, React-Redux